davidwisch/physicscode/site/examples/basic_arrays.markdown

 #### 2D Data

-Looping through data requires that you embed for loop within each other.
-Often, when dealing with 2D data, it is more convinient to loop using the 'traditional' method (using an integer as an iterator) since we have numerical indicies corresponding to every value.
+Looping through data requires that you embed for loops within each other.
+Often, when dealing with 2D data, it is more convenient to loop using the 'traditional' method (using an integer as an iterator) since we have numerical indices corresponding to every value.
 An example of the "Pythonic way" as well as the "traditional" way are shown:

 Here is an example using a NumPy 2D array: